 In Sanskrit, we can use adjectives without a noun:

 If we do use a noun, the adjective must use the same gender, case, and number as the noun it describes:

 two black birds

 rāmaḥ kṛṣṇaṃ khagaṃ paśyati.

 Rama sees a black bird.

-To use a technical term, we say that an adjective agrees with the noun it describes.
+More technically, we can say that an adjective must agree with the noun it describes.